TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 Although modern microcontrollers can use *any GPIO* for interfaces like *I2C* and *SPI*, certain *designated GPIOs* provide *hardware acceleration* for these interfaces.

 Using *Hardware SPI* for displays is always recommended, even if super-fast frame rates are not required.
 It conserves resources and allows your microcontroller to focus on other tasks.
-However, the *Arduino library* has shown that using hardware SPI can be challenging, and here's why:
+However, the *Adafruit library* has shown that using hardware SPI can be challenging, and here's why:

 * **Development board:** The design of your development board dictates which GPIOs should be used for hardware SPI.
+Generic boards are often poorly documented, and it is not always clear which GPIOs to use for hardware SPI.
 * **Library:** The library you use **must know** which GPIOs your particular development board uses for hardware SPI.

-> [TIP]
+> [!TIP]
-> If in doubt, the first step should be to safely identify the GPIOs that *your particular development board* uses for hardware SPI.
-If these do not work with a particular library, dig into the library code to identify which GPIOs the library expects to use and ensure the correct GPIOs are being used.
+> If hardware SPI fails, the first step should be to safely identify the GPIOs that *your particular development board* uses for hardware SPI.
+If these do not work with a particular library, dig into the library code to identify which GPIOs the library actually uses, and ensure the correct GPIOs are being used.

 ## Data Sheets